 - i.
-A student shall be deemed to have satisfied the minimum academic requirements and earned the credits allotted to each theory or practical design or drawing subject or project, if he secures not less than 35% (25 out of 70 marks) of marks in the end examination and a minimum of 40% of marks in the sum total of the internal evaluation and end examination taken together. - ii.
-A student shall be promoted from II to III year only if he fulfils the academic requirement of 37 credits from Two regular and one supplementary examinations of I year I Semester and One Regular and One Supplementary exam of I year II Semester, and one regular examination of II year I Semester irrespective of whether the candidate takes the examination or not.
+A student shall be deemed to have satisfied the minimum academic requirements and earned the credits allotted to each theory or practical design or drawing subject or project, if he secures not less than 35% (25 out of 70 marks) of marks in the end examination and a minimum of 40% of marks in the sum total of the Midterm evaluation and end semester examination taken together. - ii.
+A student shall be promoted from II to III year only if he fulfils the academic requirement of 37 credits from the following examinations, - Two regular and one supplementary examinations of I year I Semester - One Regular and One Supplementary exam of I year II Semester - one regular examination of II year I Semester irrespective - iii.
+A student shall be promoted from III year to IV year only if he fulfils the academic requirements of total 62 credits from the following examinations, - Three regular and Two supplementary examinations of I B Tech I Semester.

-- iii.
-A student shall be promoted from III year to IV year only if he fulfils the academic requirements of total 62 credits from the following examinations, whether the candidate takes the examinations or not. - > Three regular and Two supplementary examinations of I B Tech I Semester. - > Two regular and two Supplementary examinations for I B Tech II Semester - Two regular and one supplementary examinations up to the end of II year I Semester. - > One regular and one supplementary examinations of II year II Semester. - > One regular examination of III year I Semester. - iv.
+- Two regular and two Supplementary examinations for I B Tech II Semester - Two regular and one supplementary examinations up to the end of II year I Semester. - One regular and one supplementary examinations of II year II Semester. - One regular examination of III year I Semester. - iv.
 A student shall register and put up minimum academic requirement in all 200 credits and earn the 200 credits.
-Marks obtained in all 200 credits shall be considered for the calculation of percentage of marks. - v.
-Students who fail to earn 200 credits as indicated in the course structure within eight academic years from the year of their admission shall forfeit their seat in B.Tech. course and their admission shall stand get cancelled.
+Marks obtained in all 200 credits shall be considered for the calculation of Cumulative Grade Point Average (CGPA). - v.
+In addition to the above 200 credits the student must complete the non credit courses also.
+The non-credit courses awarded with a grade of satisfactory or not satisfactory based on the attendance of the student.
+Minimum attendance for the non-credit course is 75%. - vi.
+The student should also register and complete any two value added courses offered by the Institute. - vii.
+Students who fail to earn 200 credits as indicated in the course structure within eight academic years from the year of their admission shall forfeit their seat in B.Tech. course and their admission stands cancelled.